 Home Internet Tips

-Over the coming weeks, many Virginia Tech faculty, staff, and students will be working through internet connections that may not be as fast as what we were able to access on campus.
-These steps are intended to help you navigate the process of improving your connection, or finding alternative means to connect while still maintaining social distancing so that you can complete your work effectively.
+Many Virginia Tech faculty, staff, and students who are working or attending classes remotely will be working through internet connections that may not be as fast as what is available on campus.
+These steps are intended to help you navigate the process of improving your connection, or finding alternative means to connect while still maintaining physical distancing so that you can complete your work effectively.
 For help connecting to online learning as a student, please read these technology FAQs from Student Success Initiatives.

 Knowing your connection speed can help you figure out what your connection can handle.
 It’s good to try multiple speed tests to get a fuller picture of your speed over time—reliable options for speed tests include Ookla, Speed of Me, and DSL Reports.